Latrima/latrima.github.io/README.md

     accuracy                           0.89       100
    macro avg       0.76      0.74      0.75       100
 weighted avg       0.89      0.89      0.89       100
+**
 #PROGRAM2

+2. Reducing the dimensionality of the iris dataset using principal component analysis**

 import pandas as pd
 from sklearn.datasets import load_iris
 from sklearn.decomposition import PCA